looeee/discoverthreejs-site/markdown/book/first-steps/transformations.md

 scene.children[1]; // -> light
 {{< /code >}}

 There are more sophisticated ways to access a particular child, for example, the [`Object3d.getObjectByName`](https://threejs.org/docs/#api/en/core/Object3D.getObjectByName) method.
-However, directly accessing the children array is useful when you don't know the object's name, or it doesn't have a name.
+However, directly accessing the `.children` array is useful when you don't know the object's name, or it doesn't have a name.

 ## Coordinate Systems: World Space and Local Space